 Ubuntu 18.10 “Bionic” is needed as a minimum, but I recommend using Ubuntu 19.04 “Disco” as I’m using this version and can deliver fixes faster.

 If you are interested to inform yourself about installing Cura via PPA and benefit from regular updates provided via APT.
-Take a look onto the separate page with further info and installation guidelines.
+Take a look at the separate page with further info and installation guidelines.

-I’m also experimenting on developing other kinds of plugins.
-Some topics been saving GCode to Toshiba AirFlash cards, printing over Ethernet (raw socket), etc. However, these projects have been stopped due to leak of time.
+I’m also experimenting with developing other kinds of plugins.
+Some topics have been saving GCode to Toshiba AirFlash cards, printing over Ethernet (raw socket), etc. However, these projects have been stopped due to leak of time.

-Lot of time has been put into the CDK.
-The idea was to have an SDK-like environment which represents the software environment of Cura, but keeps the ability to develop own applications easily.
+A lot of time has been put into the CDK.
+The idea was to have an SDK-like environment that represents the software environment of Cura but keeps the ability to develop your own applications easily.
 A lot of knowledge has been earned around CMake and the other build systems, but the project got so time-consuming that I had to drop it.